akiru-brew/Vader-Juice/Readme.md

 ## Barrelling

 The beer was into 2 barrels for secondary conditioning.
-One with 50g of lactose sugar and a chopped up vanilla pod to give a hint of advocat, and one with 20g whisky infused wood chips to give the barrel aging flavour.
+One with 100g of lactose sugar and a chopped up vanilla pod to give a hint of advocat, and one with 20g whisky infused wood chips to give the barrel aging flavour.
+After 2 weeks of resting 50g of lactose was added to negate the overly bitter taste caused by the low FG.
 These are both experiments to see how well they work.

-Given that the barrel isn't the final destiantion for these beers it makes sense to replace the air with CO2 or NO2 (for the advocat and whiksy variants respectively) so that the beer has less to react with.
+Given that the barrel isn't the final destination for these beers it makes sense to replace the air with CO2 or NO2 (for the advocat and bourbon variants respectively) so that the beer has less to react with.

+After 2 weeks of aging both beers were transferred to bottles.

 ## Lessons learnt